tedbeast/Java/src/main/java/Challenges/GuideToChallenges.md

 Please remember that you learn nothing and gain nothing from copying solutions into your IDE.
 Yes, I know that you are doing it.
 Yes, you.

 If you are able to complete all level 4 challenges, you probably don't have much to gain from practicing challenges and should move on to frameworks, algorithms/data structures, advanced topics, and helping others.
+I would consider the level 5 challenges to be 'just for fun.'

 All the best